It isn’t easy to pin down Michael Wilbon these days. It’s not that he doesn’t want to talk. The notion of silence doesn’t exist for him.

-We discussed the state of sports writing in the wake of him editing and selecting the stories for Best American Sports Writing 2012; and why he feels the need to continue to cover games and … Continue Reading
+We discussed the state of sports writing in the wake of him editing and selecting the stories for Best American Sports Writing 2012; and why he feels the need to continue to … Continue Reading

 Bill Simmons’ dream continues to get better.
 The NBA junkie now will be talking hoops with Magic Johnson as part of ESPN’s revamped NBA Countdown.

 In are Simmons and Jalen Rose.
 Out are Jon Barry and Chris Broussard.
 Remaining are Johnson and Michael Wilbon.

 ESPN felt like the show needed some tweaks.
 Simmons, who has his hands on pretty much everything at ESPN, obviously is seen as an upgrade with his unique perspective.

 Thanks to the magic of video, here are Simmons and Rose talking about being “teammates.”